-Goal 1: Improve the quality of UBIS' programs in a flexible teaching and learning environment that features collaborative learning for a multicultural adult student body resulting in the increased marketability of its graduates.
-Create a focus on learning including clearly defined learning outcomes, including the skills, values, perspectives, and knowledge needed in the $21^{\rm st}$ century workplace.
+Goal 1: Improve the quality of all programs at UBIS in a flexible teaching and learning environment that features collaborative learning for a multicultural adult student body resulting in the increased marketability of its graduates.
+Create a focus on learning including clearly defined learning outcomes, including the skills, values, perspectives, and knowledge needed in the 21st century workplace.

-Goal 2: Increase and diversify enrollment to ensure continued sustainability by creating and developing a quality marketing and admissions team with revitalized marketing campaigns and admissions processes designed to attract and retain learners from UBS' target market.
+Goal 2: Increase and diversify enrollment to ensure continued sustainability by creating and developing a quality marketing and admissions team with revitalized marketing campaigns and admissions processes designed to attract and retain learners from the UBIS target market.

-Goal 3: Contribute to the improvement of student success through the delivery of high quality and efficient student technology and services appropriate for UBIS's students and fully integrated with administrative, instructional and support systems.
-The Board and Leadership Team are committed to advance the learning platform and modernize the education and administration systems for improved access, simplicity, and ease.
+Goal 3: Contribute to the improvement of student success through the delivery of high quality and efficient student technology and services that are fully integrated with administrative, instructional and support systems appropriate for students at UBIS.
+The Board of Trustees and Leadership Team are committed to advance the learning platform and modernize the education and administration systems for improved access, simplicity, and ease.